At the Museum

 Noise Levels

-The video gallery and Fairchild Gallery (largest gallery when you enter) are the loudest and prone to echo.
-At this time the museum does not have noise-canceling headphones, so if this is something you need, please make sure to bring a pair for your visit.
+The video gallery and Fairchild Gallery (the largest gallery when you enter) are the loudest and most prone to echo.
+If you would like noise-canceling headphones, the museum has three pairs you can ask for at the front desk.

 Visitors with Memory Loss

-Currently we don’t have a long-standing program for visitors with memory loss.
-Our hope is to develop programs in small group settings in which art serves as a medium to create meaningful experiences for adults with dementia and/or memory loss and their caregivers.
-If you are interested in visiting the museum for a tour or would like to partner with us for a memory loss program, please contact Emily Potter-Ndiaye.
+We don’t have a long-standing program for visitors with memory loss.
+We hope to develop programs in small group settings where art serves as a medium to create meaningful experiences for adults with dementia and/or memory loss and their caregivers.
+If you are interested in visiting the museum for a tour or would like to partner with us for a memory loss program, please be in touch with our education team.

 Website Accessibility

-The Mead Art Museum’s website is currently hosted by Amherst College.
+Amherst College currently hosts the Mead Art Museum’s website.
 Amherst College is committed to making its website accessible.
 We follow the Web Content Accessibility 2.0 (WCAG) standards.

 For more information, head to the Amherst Accessibility Website.